-Example 13: A and B transfer to A, B, C, and D as joint tenants.
-A and B are "original transferors," and C and D are "other than original transferors."
-A dies or grants his interest to the remaining joint tenants, B, C, and D. No change in ownership because B, an "original transferor," remains as a joint tenant.
+Example 1213: A and B transfer property to A, B, C, and D as joint tenants.
+The joint tenancy of A, B, C, and D is a joint tenancy described in subdivision (b)(1) of this rule; A and B are "original transferors," and C and D are "other than original transferors."
+A dies or grants his interest in the property to the remaining joint tenants, B, C, and D. No change in ownership because B, an "original transferor," remains as a joint tenant.

-Example 14: A and B transfer to A, B, C, and D as joint tenants.
-A and B are "original transferors," and C and D are "other than original transferors."
-A dies or grants his interest to the remaining joint tenants, B, C, and D. No change in ownership because B, an "original transferor," remains as a joint tenant.
-Subsequently, B dies or grants his interest to C and D. 100 percent change in ownership because B was the last surviving "original transferor."
+Example 1314: A and B transfer property to A, B, C, and D as joint tenants.
+The joint tenancy of A, B, C, and D is a joint tenancy described in subdivision (b)(1) of this rule; A and B are "original transferors," and C and D are "other than original transferors."
+A dies or grants his interest in the property to the remaining joint tenants, B, C, and D. No change in ownership because B, an "original transferor," remains as a joint tenant.
+Subsequently, B dies or grants his interest in the property to C and D. 100 percent change in ownership because B was the last surviving "original transferor."

-(3) The transfer terminates a joint tenancy interest held by "other than an original transferor" in a joint tenancy described in (b)(1) and the interest is transferred either to an "original transferor," or to all the remaining joint tenants, provided that one of the remaining joint tenants is an "original transferor."
+(3)(C) Termination of "Other Than Original Transferor's" Interest.
+The transfer terminates a joint tenancy interest held by "other than an original transferor" in a joint tenancy described in subdivision (b)(1) of this rule and the interest is transferred either to an "original transferor," or to all the remaining joint tenants, provided that one of the remaining joint tenants is an "original transferor."
 The "original transferor" status of any remaining joint tenants ceases when a joint tenancy is terminated.